Beyond Isolated Investor: Predicting Startup Success via Roleplay-Based Collective Agents: Method

-In VC networks, startups that share key individuals (e.g., co-investors or co-founders) with the target company often provide valuable context.
-We define such entities as affiliated companies, and incorporate their relevant information into the target's panoramic profile, enabling a more complete and context-aware evaluation.
+\textbf{Affiliated Companies:} In VC networks, startups sharing key individuals (e.g., co-investors) with the target often provide valuable context.
+We define such entities as affiliated companies and incorporate their information into the target's panoramic profile.
+These shared links facilitate information spillovers and social endorsements, allowing affiliated firms' attributes to serve as high-fidelity signals of the target's potential~\cite{stuart1999interorganizational,hochberg2007whom}.